DrieStone/TeslaData-Widget/README.md

 ## Changelog

+- v1.8
+   - Added a configuration system so the user doesn't have to edit Javascript files to set up TeslaData
 - v1.7
    - Add my own map API key so users don't have to try to get their own (although still recommended).
    - Save a local copy of the map to reuse (to reduce calls to the mapping service).